valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 "I cannot.
 I am paralyzed from the waist down."
 ```

+#### `DIET:`
-`DIET:` can be used to make unusual things like herbivorous snakes.
+can be used to make unusual things like herbivorous snakes.
 It's a powerful category, because AID has a lot of training data on snakes being carnivores.

+#### `LOOT:`
-`LOOT:` works wonderfully for monster hunting or fighting scenarios, very often giving the listed item(s) after the creature in question dies.
+works wonderfully for monster hunting or fighting scenarios, very often giving the listed item(s) after the creature in question dies.
 This could be combined with the probability bots that the devs of AID are working on.

+#### `DETAIL:`
-`DETAIL:` shortened to `DETA:` works fine with just about anything related to details, but it's unknown how this is different from summary.
+shortened to `DETA:` works fine with just about anything related to details, but it's unknown how this is different from summary.

+#### More on `SUMMARY:`
-`SUMMARY:` has already been pointed out as a strong and versatile category for defining points of interest you want described consistently.
+has already been pointed out as a strong and versatile category for defining points of interest you want described consistently.
 It can even reference previously used categories, meaning it has abilities the older `TRAITS:` lacked.
 Impressive examples below:
 ```
 SUMMARY:Jamaican/grew up on streets, Output:
 He grew up in Jamaica with his rich parents.
 When he was 16, he was on vacation in Hawaii and decided to stay there when his parents left without him.
 He learned how to surf and just bummed around the island for a while.
 He eventually ran out of money, so he started working at a surf shop and selling some of his paintings on the side.